MAFA: Managing False Negatives for Vision-Language Pre-training: Experimental Results

-Table \ref{table:with_GRIT} provides a comparative analysis on the performance of COSMO both with and without the implementation of GRIT-sampling, while also assessing the impacts of establishing and eliminating connections.
-For a fair comparison, S-ITC is excluded when GRIT-sampling is not utilized (row2), in line with observations from Table \ref{table:ITC-ablation} that S-ITC is ineffective in random sampling.
-We observe that COSMO increases performance in both random and GRIT sampling.
-However, the effect of COSMO is much more vivid in GRIT-sampling (row 4,5), which demonstrates the importance of managing false negatives in hard negative mining.
-Moreover, our experiments reveal that transforming false negatives into additional positives (row 4) proves considerably more beneficial than merely removing them (row 5), which highlights the effect of leveraging new positive connections constructed by the model within dataset itself.
-As represented in Figure \ref{fig:example_connection}, these new connections are indeed suitable for use as positives.
+Table \ref{table:with_GRIT} provides an additional comparative analysis on the effectiveness of MAFA, based on whether GRIT sampling and ECM are either applied or not.
+Here, row 1 denotes the ALBEF model without momentum distillation.
+Since S-ITC is ineffective under random sampling (as we show in Table \ref{table:ITC-ablation} below), S-ITC is excluded when GRIT sampling is not utilized (row2).
+We observe that MAFA enhances the performance for both random and GRIT sampling.
+However, the effect of MAFA is much more vivid for GRIT sampling (row 4, 5), underscoring the critical role of managing false negatives in hard negative sampling.
+Moreover, our experiments reveal that converting false negatives into additional positives (row 5) is considerably more beneficial than merely removing them (row 4), which highlights the effect of leveraging new positive connections constructed by the model within the dataset itself.

+Furthermore, in Table \ref{table:ITC-ablation}, we provide a comparative analysis on S-ITC, which supports our discussion in Section \ref{sec:method_UITC}; S-ITC brings out a unique synergy only when combined with GRIT-sampling.
+Namely, in random sampling, we observe that S-ITC rather detrimentally affects performance (row 2).
+Conversely, under GRIT sampling, we verify that assigning relatively high nonzero labels to most negatives enhances performance.
+Namely, consistency loss (row 4), which assigns relatively higher soft labels to samples in a batch, outperforms momentum distillation (row 5).
+S-ITC significantly outperforms the other two variants, which highlights the importance of assigning substantial labels to the majority of negatives, rather than just a few.